 In other words, it’s not necessary to go over every aspect of a step or recommendation.
 Yes, you should go into detail about each stage.
 But when you’ve covered the fundamentals, move on to the next phase.

 It is well known that online users have very short attention spans.
 Additionally, if you constantly talk about the same thing, your audience will become bored.
-For instance, I used to focus on a particular step or advice for two to three minutes and everyone became VERY bored.
-These days, I take between 30 and 60 secs per tip.
-I’ll get directly to the next topic I want to discuss after that.
-In this method, my video content plays quickly… and this keeps them interested.
+For instance, people used to focus on a particular step or advice for two to three minutes and everyone became VERY bored.
+These days, people take between 30 and 60 secs per tip.
+They will get directly to the next topic they want to discuss after that.
+In this method, their video content plays quickly.

 What comes after you’ve completed the previous step?
-Well, I wouldn’t suggest abruptly finishing your video.
+Well, we wouldn’t suggest abruptly finishing your video.
 That is rather startling.

 Instead, at your video’s ending, you should briefly touch on three key points: